 - Film Noir: Much of his work leans heavily into this—especially Miami Vice (The Movie, more so than the show), Crime Story, Heat, Collateral, and Public Enemies.

-- Grey and Grey Morality / Black and Grey Morality: Only Collateral shows a stark difference between the antagonist and protagonist.
+- Grey and Gray Morality/Black and Gray Morality: Only Collateral shows a stark difference between the antagonist and protagonist.
 His other films?
 Not as much.

 - The Lost Lenore